 I’m pleased with how this wall is coming along!
 Now for the good stuff;

-A few tips on how to style open shelves.
+Tips on how to style open shelves

 - Always keep your shelf balanced.
 What I mean is if you have a large item on the right, counterbalance it with an item with similar weight on the left